nebfield/snpQT/docs/index.md

 * post-imputation quality control
 * genome-wide association studies

-with an automated and containerised `nextflow` pipeline.
+within an automated nextflow pipeline.
+We run a collection of versioned bioinformatics software in Singularity containers or Anaconda environments to improve reliability and reproducibility.

 ## Who is snpQT for?

 `snpQT` might be useful for you if:

-* you want a clean Genomic dataset using a reproducible, fast and comprehensive pipeline
+* you want a clean genomic dataset using a reproducible, fast and comprehensive pipeline
 * you are interested to identify significant SNP associations to a trait
 * you want to identify ethnic outliers
 * you wish to perform imputation locally